-The Management Suite core server acts as the Hardware Password Manager server, and management features are accessed through the LDMS console.
+The Endpoint Manager core server acts as the Hardware Password Manager server, and management features are accessed through the LDMS console.
 These features allow the administrator to manage Hardware Password Manager devices, install agents on Hardware Password Manager BIOS-enabled devices, and manage registration and enrollment on these devices.

 On a Hardware Password Manager device, management features are accessed through a BIOS menu (accessed before the OS starts) and through the Client Portal menu (accessed at Windows login or from a Start menu option).
 The administrator can customize these menus to determine which features are available.

 About this guide

 This guide contains information about using Hardware Password Manager devices with Lenovo Hardware Password Manager.
 It is written for the end user who will register the device with the Hardware Password Manager server and enroll as a user.
 This guide includes the following sections:

 - Registering a device with the Hardware Password Manager server and enrolling the first user

 - Enrolling additional users on a Hardware Password Manager device